pulumi/docs/content/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/index.md

 ---
+title: Easily Create and Manage AWS EKS Kubernetes Clusters
-title: "Easily Create and Manage AWS EKS Kubernetes Clusters with Pulumi"
+h1: "Easily Create and Manage AWS EKS Kubernetes Clusters with Pulumi"
 date: "2019-01-24"
-meta_desc: "Use Pulumi to easily deploy new clusters, managed AWS resources, and then deploy Kubernetes apps to it.
-See how to provision an entire EKS cluster with a CLI single gesture."
+meta_desc: "Use Pulumi to easily deploy new clusters, manage AWS resources, and deploy Kubernetes apps.
+See how to provision an EKS cluster with a CLI single gesture."
 meta_image: "easy-eks.png"
 authors: ["luke-hoban"]
 tags: ["AWS","Kubernetes"]